blues/app-accelerators/82-aerial-lift-rental-equipment-battery-health-monitor/README.md

 This project is the watcher.
 A small monitoring device clipped to the pack reads the pack bus voltage through a precision I²C power monitor (INA228) and, in field builds, pack current through either an external precision shunt wired to the INA228's differential inputs (the default, `ENABLE_ACS758 0`) or an ACS758 Hall-effect sensor on the traction conductor (the alternative, `ENABLE_ACS758 1`); records the pack temperature through a probe mounted to the battery housing; and — when the machine's **BMS** (battery management system) exposes individual cell-group voltages over **CAN** (Controller Area Network) bus — pulls those in too (see the CAN note below).
 From these four data streams, it continuously estimates **SoC** (state of charge), accumulates a **cycle Ah throughput** total via a sampled Ah estimator, and maintains a rolling **SoH** (state of health) estimate updated whenever a heuristic charge-cycle threshold is crossed.
 Three of those numbers, plus temperature, show up on the rental company's fleet dashboard within seconds of a threshold trip — and in a single hourly telemetry note the rest of the time.

-> **Current-sensing design note.** The default production build (`ENABLE_ACS758 0`, `BENCH_ONLY 0`) measures pack current through an externally mounted precision shunt wired to the INA228's `VIN+`/`VIN–` differential inputs.
-Select a manganin or nichrome alloy shunt rated for the pack's full discharge current at 50–75 mV full-scale (see §3 BOM and §4 wiring), then update `DEFAULT_SHUNT_MOHM` and `DEFAULT_SHUNT_MAX_A` in the firmware to match.
-This is the shunt-based architecture the project was originally scoped for: the INA228 already on the board handles both bus-voltage sensing and current measurement; no extra component or power supply is required. **The INA228's onboard 15 mΩ shunt is not used in the field path** — it is rated to ~10 A continuous and must not carry real traction currents (50–200 A).
-An alternative production build (`ENABLE_ACS758 1`) substitutes an ACS758LCB-200B-PFF-T Hall-effect sensor on A1; use this path if breaking and re-terminating the traction conductor for an inline shunt is impractical, or if galvanic isolation from the traction bus is required.
-The bench/prototype build (`ENABLE_ACS758 0`, `BENCH_ONLY 1`) uses the onboard INA228 shunt for low-current (≤10 A) development testing only.

-> **CAN BMS note.** The CAN cell-group monitoring feature ships as a functional placeholder.
-The firmware demonstrates the CAN polling and imbalance-check architecture, but the CAN ID (`BMS_CELL_GROUP_ID`) and frame parser (`parseCellGroupFrame()`) are hardcoded to a single example value and a simple two-byte-per-cell layout that will not match any real BMS without vendor-specific updates. **CAN support requires vendor-specific parser work before use in the field.** See §6.3 and §9 for the specifics of what must be customized per machine.
+> **Scope.** Pack current can be measured three ways: an external precision shunt wired to the INA228 (the default field path, recommended), an ACS758 Hall-effect sensor (galvanic-isolation alternative), or the INA228's onboard 15 mΩ shunt (bench/POC only, ≤10 A — never wire to real traction currents).
+Optional CAN BMS cell-group monitoring ships as a placeholder; the CAN ID and frame parser require vendor-specific updates before use in the field.
+See §3 BOM, §6 firmware build flags, and §9 for the full details.

 **Why Notecard.** The lift is on a construction site that is unlikely to have public WiFi, and even if it does, the rental company's fleet app has to work identically at every job site — a residential project in rural Montana and a high-rise downtown.
 Cellular removes that dependency entirely: no network form, no AP to pair with, no IT ticket.
 But construction sites can also be in coverage gaps — in-building below grade, in mountain foothills, in rural areas where the crew has gone to break ground.
 That's where the Skylo satellite fallback earns its place: the same JSON note that normally travels over LTE-M can, transparently to the firmware, use the Notecard for Skylo's NTN (Non-Terrestrial Network) radio when cellular isn't reachable.
 The satellite link isn't the primary path — it's the insurance policy that makes the system work the same way at every job.
 The Notecard for Skylo integrates cellular, WiFi, and Skylo satellite on a single M.2 SoM, so there's no companion board to wire up and no secondary UART to manage.